jacobleander/jacobleander.github.io/_pages/about.md

 **News**

+- 17 March 2021: New paper " A semi-mechanistic exposure–response model to assess the effects of verinurad, a potent URAT1 inhibitor, on serum and urine uric acid in patients with hyperuricemia-associated diseases", [https://doi.org/10.1007/s10928-021-09747-y](https://doi.org/10.1007/s10928-021-09747-y)	<br>
 - 13 November 2020: New paper "NLMEModeling: A Wolfram Mathematica Package for Nonlinear Mixed Effects Modeling of Dynamical Systems", [arxiv:2011.06879](https://arxiv.org/abs/2011.06879)